 Your new-born baby suckling at your breast – there is no joy greater than this sight.
 But let me tell you, that’s not always the case.
-Many new mothers experience discomfort, sometimes fierce pain while breast-feeding which makes the whole activity quite dreadful.
+Many new mothers or lactating mothers experience discomfort, sometimes fierce pain while breast-feeding their newborn which makes the whole activity quite dreadful.
 It’s time they look out for breastfeeding tips.

 In the initial days, my tiny baby had trouble latching onto my breast and when she finally would, she would suck so fiercely that I would cry out in pain.
 I remember how my nipples were sore and I dreaded nursing her.
 I even ignored her cries till someone took the wailing baby and gave her to me in my hands.
 And then I felt guilty for being a bad mommy.
 Because breast milk is essential for a newborn health.

 Here are 10 breastfeeding tips for first time mommies who are having difficulty in breastfeeding:

 - Try a nipple shield.
 It is a silicone mould that you put on your nipple while nursing your child.

 - Rub a little petroleum jelly on your nipples after nursing and especially if you have developed cracks on them.
 Rubbing your own milk helps too.

 - Eat healthy and nutritious, so you get adequate milk supply.
 Foods like dill, green leafy vegetables, sago are known for breast milk.
 If you want to know how does Sabudana increase breast milk, check out this post.

 - Drink a lot of water.
 Staying hydrated helps in easy milk flow.